Peak3049/VIDEO_CATEGORY/README.md

 ## 👥 Acknowledgments

-- Built with scikit-learn, pandas, and other open-source ML libraries
+- **Machine Learning**: Built with scikit-learn, pandas, and other open-source ML libraries
+- **Audio Processing**: yt-dlp for reliable YouTube audio downloads
+- **Speech Recognition**: OpenAI Whisper model for accurate transcription
+- **Translation**: Google Translate API via deep-translator library
+- **Visualization**: Matplotlib and Seaborn for data analysis plots
-- Inspired by YouTube content analysis and categorization challenges
+- **Inspired by**: YouTube content analysis and categorization challenges
-- Thanks to the open-source community for excellent ML tools
+- **Thanks to**: Open-source community for excellent ML and NLP tools

+## 🔄 Pipeline Options

+This project offers two approaches:

+1. **Complete Pipeline** (`mark_of_youtube_transcript_project.py`): End-to-end solution from YouTube URLs to categories (Colab-only)
+2. **Classification Only** (`video_category_classifier.py`): ML classification using existing transcript data

+Choose based on your needs:
+- Use the complete pipeline if you have raw YouTube data
+- Use classification scripts if you already have transcripts

 ---